 With multiple textures, styles, and price points, ceramic tile is a versatile product that can work well in any home.
 However, the sheer number of ceramic tile options can make any shopper feel overwhelmed, which is why it is good to take note of a few tips before you buy.
 Ceramic floor tiles offer various trim options including bullnose and corner bullnose.
-Tiles can also be glossy or more commonly matte finish.
+Ceramic tiles also can have a glossy or more commonly a matte finish.
 Tiles can exhibit shade variation as well.
 It is also important to consider where you will be using your tiles.

 Tile Flooring Photo Galleries